Eclipse Award-winning stallion Runhappy (Super Saver – Bella Jolie) has created many fans across the country, including Indiana.

 “I asked some friends in Lexington where they would go if they were to have a foal in Indiana.
 I was connected to Christina Cagle of Springcliff Farm in Martinsville, and we've loved every minute of the experience,” Wohlers said.
 “We checked out her farm and all of her horses look good and you can tell she takes great care of them.”

 Because Wohlers brought three mares into the state after the Nov.
 1 deadline, she was required to breed them back to a registered Indiana stallion so their 2019 foals could be registered as Indiana-bred.
-Wohlers worked alongside Cagle to choose the best fit in Indiana, choosing Greeley's Conquest (Breakway Farm) and Forever d'Oro (Hidden Springs Farm).
+Wohlers worked alongside Cagle to select the best fit in Indiana, choosing Greeley's Conquest (Breakway Farm) and Forever d'Oro (Hidden Springs Farm).

 “We didn't mind the breed-back requirement because we know that 90 percent of state programs have that same rule,” Wohlers comments.
 “If you have a good breeders awards program, which Indiana does, it's not too difficult to find the best fitting stallion.
 We have foals now in Louisiana, Kentucky, Maryland and Indiana.
 I think the state programs are something that people are looking more and more to now.
 I think that there is always that perception that the best horses are all in Kentucky and you need to by a Kentucky-bred.
 But there really isn't much of a Kentucky breeder incentive program available.”